Congestion charging possible under ticketing system

 "One central, account-based system poses wider and more significant digital risks than the current regional closed-loop solutions," the report said.

-Auckland's Hop, Wellington's Snapper, Christchurch's Metrocard and the Bee Card used in Dunedin and Queenstown are closed-loop, proprietary systems.
+Auckland's Hop, Wellington's Snapper.
+Christchurch's Metrocard and the regions' Bee Card are closed-loop, proprietary systems.

 A plus was all the "rich data" the new system would provide to planners and policymakers.